mazemasterjs/mazemaster-shared-library/README.md

 - updated validateDataField(field: string, val: any, type: string, noTrim?: boolean): any
 - added ObjectBase.validateEnumField(fieldName: string, enumName: string, enumObj: object, enumVal: number): number
 - fixed isNumber check in Helpers getSelectedBitNames and listSelectedBitNames functions
-- Location class renamed to "MazeLoc" - there's a core node class called "Location" that seemed to be interfering with some things
 - Completely reworked Action and Score classes and how they relate to Game
 - Moved interfaces into ./Interfaces subfolder - it was just getting crowded